Can you earn enough money as a travel writer? This is the biggest question aspiring writers want answered.

 If you want to break into travel writing, and have a steady source of income from a job, the best advice I can give you is, “Don’t give up your day job.”

 When you're just starting out in travel writing the cash flow is small and sporadic.
-If you have bills to pay, like most people do, you'll want to hang onto some steady source of income to get the bills paid.
+If you have bills to pay, like most people do, you'll want to hang onto a steady source of income to get the bills paid.

 It’s okay to be a part-time travel writer or blogger.
 For beginners, this is practically mandatory.
 Freelance income is variable so you can’t initially depend on it to pay your bills.